coco-team/cocoSim-deprecated/README.md

 + Bus signals are not yet handled but will be in the future by relying on structures on the generated Lustre code.

-### Pre-processing scripts ###

-+ lookuptable.m

-	Converts a lookup table block to its equivalent using only simple Simulink(c) blocks.

-+ ztransform.m

-	Converts a discrete integrator block to its equivalent using only simple Simulink(c) blocks.
-Based on the tf2ss Matlab function and the ss2subsyst.m function.

-+ ss2subsyst.m

-	A sub-script for the ztransform transformation

-### Post-processing scripts ###

-+ func2node.py

-	Converts Lustre generated functions into nodes (not used in the **cocoSim** tool).

-+ generate-tables.py

-	Generates the Lustre nodes for the sin, cos, tan, asin, acos, atan, atan2, based on interpolation tables.

 ### Simulink(c) tools ###